Vswaroop04/the-comfy-villas/README.md

 - pnpm (for frontend, can be installed using `npm install -g pnpm`)

 ## Frontend Installation
 Navigate to the `frontend` directory and run the following commands:
+Create a .env file in the frontend directory with the help of .env.example

 ```bash
 # Install dependencies